MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 topic-status: Drafting
 ---

-# Configure Predictive opportunity scoring
+# Configure predictive opportunity scoring

 Predictive opportunity scoring uses a predictive machine learning model to calculate a score for all open opportunities.
 The score helps salespeople prioritize opportunities, achieve higher opportunity qualification rates, and reduce the time that it takes to qualify an opportunity.